Why in the news?

 - The species’ range in antiquity stretched from southeast China, Palau, and Vanuatu in the east to the Seychelles and Kerala, India, in the west.

-3. What are the Threats to the Saltwater Crocodile?
+3. What are the Threats to this species?

 - Destroying, transforming, and fragmenting the habitats of saltwater crocodiles.